-Other Index Page styles, like the single scrolling Index Page used by Pacific, Marquee, and similar templates, is less geared towards portfolios.
+Other Index Page styles, like the single scrolling Index Page used by Pacific, Brine, and similar templates, is less geared towards portfolios.
 When considering an Index Page, it's important to look at the Index Page itself and how its content is transformed when accessed through the Index Page.

 For example, Gallery Pages viewed through Avenue's Index Page will feature a stacked column of images and a description, while Gallery Pages viewed alone use a slideshow design.